serodriguez68/react-cheatsheet-udemy-2019/README.md

 - NOT required to create a React app.
 - NOT specifically design for React, can work with other frameworks.

+### Redux by analogy
+The Udemy course has a great detailed explanation of Redux by analogy using an insurance company.
+Watch that to get the full details.
+I put a summary of the analogy here to refresh your memory.

 ----------------------------------------------------------------
 Note: to edit any of the diagrams go to `https://www.draw.io/#Hserodriguez68%2Freact-cheatsheet-udemy-2019%2Fmaster%2Fdiagrams%2F{name of diagram}.svg`